scalar/scalar/packages/build-tooling/README.md

-# @scalar/build-tooling
+# Scalar Build Tooling

-Helpers for package management within the @scalar monorepo
+This package provides essential build and development tools for managing packages within the scalar/scalar repository.
+It includes:

+- Standardized build scripts for Rollup and Vite
+- Type checking and building utilities
+- Code formatting and linting tools
+- Configurations for various build scenarios

+These tools streamline the development process, ensure consistency across packages, and optimize the build output for different project types within the monorepo.

+## Usage

-By default all dependencies are externalized and we don't bundle anything for internal modules.
+By default, all dependencies are externalized, and we don’t bundle anything for internal modules.

-For deployed web apps alternative build methods should be used to provide a client bundle.
+For deployed web applications, alternative build methods should be used to provide a complete client bundle.
+This ensures that all necessary dependencies are included for the end-user.

-In all cases package.json files should have:
+To use these build tools effectively, all package.json files should include the following scripts:

 ```json
 "scripts": {